1. Data protection at a glance

 The operators of these pages take the protection of your personal data very seriously.
 We treat your personal data confidentially and in accordance with the statutory data protection regulations and this data protection declaration.

-We would like to point out that data transmission on the Internet (e.g. communication by e-mail) can have security gaps.
+We would like to point out that data transmission over the Internet (e.g. when communicating by email) may be subject to security vulnerabilities.
 Complete protection of data against access by third parties is not possible.

 Note on the responsible body

 The controller is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data (e.g. names, email addresses, etc.).

 Note on data transfer to the USA and other third countries

 Among other things, tools from companies based in the USA or other third countries that are not secure from a data protection perspective are integrated on our website.
 If these tools are active, your personal data may be transferred to these third countries and processed there.
 We would like to point out that no level of data protection comparable to that in the EU can be guaranteed in these countries.
 For example, US companies are obliged to hand over personal data to security authorities without you as the data subject being able to take legal action against this.
 It can therefore not be ruled out that US authorities (e.g. intelligence services) process, evaluate and permanently store your data located on US servers for monitoring purposes.
 We have no influence on these processing activities.

 Many data processing operations are only possible with your express consent.
 You can revoke an already given consent at any time.
 The legality of the data processing carried out until the revocation remains unaffected by the revocation.